eduardo-w-bandeira/glosvar/README.md

 - req = request
 - temp = temporary
 - char = character
+    - "ch" as in chuch, and "ar" as in car.
 - klass = class
     - Not exactly an abbreviation, but an alternative for a reserved word.
-    - 'cls' is spelled out.
+    - "cls" is spelled out.
 - lis = list
 - tup = tuple
 - doc = document / documentation
 - id = identifier
     - Exception to the rule, but still pronounceable.
 - ob = object
-    - Pronunced like in 'job'.
-'Obj' is hard to pronounce.
+    - Pronunced like in "job".
+"Obj" is hard to pronounce.
 - gen = generate
 - func = function
 - ref = reference
 - orig = original / origin
-    - Pronounced as 'OR-ig' (not 'ij').
+    - Pronounced as "OR-ig" (not "ij").
 - dest = destination
 - dir = directory
 - meta = metadata
+- dev = development / develop
+- prod = production